RaceX58/SimRaceX.Dualclutch.Manager/README.md

 ## Prerequires

-In order to use the plugin you need to implement your own logic to the Arduino sketch controlling the clucth paddles
+In order to use the plugin you need to implement your own logic to the Arduino sketch controlling the clutch paddles

 The plugin exposes a Simhub property called [RaceXBitepointManagerPlugin.CurrentBitePoint]